 At the end of 2020 the average price in respect of resale property in Barcelona city was €4,006 per square metre, the same as it was at the beginning of 2005.
 This represents a -24.3% fall from the high point in June 2007, at which time it was €5,291 per m2.

 Up to May 2020 prices were up and down slightly but from then on the collapse in demand turned the tendency downwards.
 Even so, we see surprising resistance from sellers to reduce prices, in spite of the current situation.
-However, we don’t believe they will have an alternative in the coming months, given the rise in unemployment to 16.26% at the end of Q3 2020 and the 9% fall in GDP.
+However, we don’t believe they will have an alternative in the coming months, given the rise in unemployment to 20%+ in the short term and the 11% fall in GDP.

 The Highs and Lows

 Average prices disguise differences between districts.
 Well above the Barcelona average is Sarria Sant Gervasi at €5,133 per m2, while Les Costs is €4,944.
 Eixample, Gracia and Ciutat Vella are also above €4,000 pm2.
 In contrast, several districts are below the average: San Martí, Sants, Sant Andreu and Horta.
 And finally, Nous Barris is at €2,536

 In our view, the fundamentals that govern the strength of demand will improve over the course of 2021.
 We see both employment and GDP holding steady during the first half of the year and will grow strongly once the 70% vaccination threshold has been achieved, hopefully before summer.